lednikita0481/Hash-Table-research/README.md

     return hash;
 }
 ~~~
-So, we see, in our case we should use polynom hash.
+So, we see, in our case, we should use a polynom hash.
 In the next part of the work I will try to optimise the hash table for chosen function.

 ## Part 2.
 Optimisation of hash table

-In this part of the work I will optimise search function of the hash table.
-In this purpose I will analise which parts of the program use most of the computing resources and try to make these parts more efficient.
+In this part of the work I will optimise the search function of the hash table.
+For this purpose, I will analyze which parts of the program use most of the computing resources and try to make these parts more efficient.

-I will use callgrind tool and KCachegrind to visualise got data to analise the amount of function calls in different parts of computations.
+I will use callgrind tool and KCachegrind to visualize got data to analyze the number of function calls in different parts of computations.

-To increase time of search and to get comparable results I will search for all text words 100 times.
+To increase the time of search and to get comparable results I will search for all text words 100 times.

 ### Version 0.
 No optimisations

-Let's look at program's performance without any optimisations:
+Let's look at the program's performance without any optimisations:

 | Optimisation | Elapsed time (s)  | Absolute speeding up | Realative speeding up |
 | :----------: | :---------------: | :------------------: | :-------------------: |
 | Base verison |      11.1         |   1                  | 1                     |
 | `-O3`        |      8.4          |   1.32               | 1.32                  |

-In futher measurements I will also use `-O3` compilation flag to get maximum of my functions.
-Moreover, It's interesting to try to compete with a rather smart compiler and to see, how much can I do to make my programm even more efficient then standart `-O3` version.
+In further measurements I will also use `-O3` compilation flag to get the maximum of my functions.
+Moreover, It's interesting to try to compete with a rather smart compiler and to see, how much can I do to make my program even more efficient than the standart `-O3` version.

 Now let's look at callgrind's information:

 <img src="Optimisation/graphs/git/1.png">

-According to callgrind, hash count function uses most of the computing resources.
-I will try to improve this function differet ways.
+According to callgrind, the hash count function uses most of the computing resources.
+I will try to improve this function in differet ways.

 <details>
 <summary> Standart search function realisation </summary>